Colon polyps are growths on the lining of your colon and rectum. You can have more than one colon polyp.

 Many other health problems can also cause these symptoms.
 However, if you have bleeding from your rectum or blood in your stool, contact your doctor right away.

 Experts aren’t sure what causes colon polyps.
 However, research suggests that certain factors, such as age and family history, can raise your chances of developing colon polyps.
-Learn who is more likely to develop colon polyps.

 Doctors can find colon polyps only by using certain tests or procedures, such as a colonoscopy or imaging study.
 Your doctor may first take a medical and family history and perform a physical exam to help decide which test or procedure is best for you.